benwiz/audiovisual/README.md

 ## To Do

-- Don't do immediate updates, vertices should move with some decay or stickiness
+- Don't use wireFrame, use a shader

 - Consider including onset detection for emphasis
 - X, Y, and Z movements can all use different metrics